shatwell/LakeEnsemblR_intro/README.md

 Clone or download files from this Github repository to a local directory on your computer.
 Keep the file structure as it is.
 That should be all you have to do!

+####Optional:
-Optional: if you would like to compile the model yourself and have the gfortran compiler on your system, then follow these steps:
+If you would like to compile the model yourself and have the gfortran compiler on your system, then follow these steps:

   1. On your computer, navigate to /path/to/LakeEnsemblR_intro/flake/sources/ and then run the file "makeflake_win.bat" on Windows, "makeflake_linux.sh" on linux, or "makeflake_mac.sh" on macOS.
-    This should create an executable file in the sources directory called ```flake.exe``` on win,
+    This should create an executable file in the "sources" directory called ```flake.exe``` on win,
     ```nixflake``` on linux, or ```macflake``` on macOS.

-  2. Move the executable file from sources up one level to /path/to/LakeEnsemblR_intro/flake/ and replace the
+  2. Move the executable file you just created from the "LakeEnsemblR_intro/flake/sources" directory
-    existing executable with the same name.
+  up one level to /LakeEnsemblR_intro/flake/ and replace the existing executable with the same name.

 ### 3. Set up the LakeEnsemblR R-package

-To do this, first install the remotes, ggplot2, ggpubr and reshape packages in R.
+This step can take a while, so rather do it in advance of the training.
+To set up LakeEnsemblR, first open R or your IDE like RStudio.
+Then install the "remotes", "ggplot2", "ggpubr" and "reshape"
+packages by entering the following commands into the console.
 ```
 install.packages("remotes")
 install.packages("ggplot2")